StatEngine/se-documenation/docs/onboarding.md

 ## Overview

-The onboarding process can take a few hours to several weeks depending on the complexity, security, and resources available to support the onboarding process.
+The onboarding process can take a few days to several weeks depending on the complexity, customer security policies, and your tech/fire resources available to support the onboarding process.
 We're here to support you along the way, so please reach out to us if you need support!

 ### 1. Connect Your Data
-StatEngine integrates with common fire department data sources including data warehouses, Computer Aided Dispatch (CAD) systems and Records Management Systems (RMS).
+StatEngine, the underlying technology powering NFORS CAD, integrates with common fire department data sources including data warehouses, Computer Aided Dispatch (CAD) systems and Records Management Systems (RMS).
 Multiple approaches, listed below, can be used to securely send data to StatEngine.
 Your department should review the various approaches and once the desired integration approach contact us to get setup.

 #### Choosing a data source

 The first question to consider is - what is your preferred data source?

-Please consider the fields that StatEngine analyzes:
+Please consider the fields that we analyze:

 ***Required***